 What is more remarkable about Howard Gardner than a single book, however, is how he has managed to find the insight and creative energy to build on the notion of "multiple intelligences" in his extensive publications since Frames of Mind.
-His subsequent research has explored "good works" and the varying argument, of course, is that intelligence alone does not guarantee "good works" but that many forms of intelligence can produce "good works."
+His subsequent research has explored "good works" and the varying settings in which they can occur and the talents that are necessary to facilitate them.
+The underlying argument, of course, is that intelligence alone does not guarantee "good works" but that many forms of intelligence can produce "good works."
 Another important by-product of his work on intelligence is his persistent and multi-faceted pursuit of the essence and diversity of creativity, again recognizing the many forms in which it may occur whether in Chinese art or in US business or as exemplified in the lives of such diverse figures as Mahatma Gandhi or Igor Stravinsky.